sourcefrog/conserve/doc/unimplemented/encryption.md

 There is also no need to allow decryption without the ability to write new content.
 This is probably better done by denying permission to write.
 Again I can conceive that in some cases the agent that restores would not need to be trusted to write, but it does seem niche.

 There is no need to support rewriting an archive to use different keys.
-We could have eventually, instead, “copy trees from one archive to another, in unlike formats or encryption.”
+We could have eventually, instead, have a feature to copy trees from one archive to another, in unlike formats or encryption.

+There is, tentatively, no need to directly support passphrases on keys.
+In many cases backups should be made by cron jobs and then it's not helpful to rely on the user to enter a passphrase.
+For desktop/laptop machines the key can be stored in the system keyring which already supports passphrase unlock.

 ## Approach

-The format below is predicated on first migrating to format 7, which will store index hunks as hash-addressed blocks.
+The format below is predicated on first migrating to storing index hunks as blocks, rather than directly in the index directory.

-### Keys

-There is a single master key for the archive, set at archive creation time and never changed.
+All blocks and hunks written by Conserve are of bounded size and will fit in memory.
+There is no need for streaming encryption.

+This approach builds on the Tink key management abstractions.

 If the archive is marked encrypted at creation, all backups into it are encrypted and encryption options must be set on all backups, restores, and other operations.
 (The encryption option may be set in client-local configuration, but the archive's assertions about whether encryption is expected must not be trusted, to prevent downgrade attacks.)

-The passphrase may be provided as a filename, or by an identifier for a system keyring key.

-Some random salt for the master key is stored in the archive head metadata.

-The master passphrase is an ASCII string with no trailing whitespace, from which a master key is derived.

-    master_key = argon2(passphrase, salt, ???)

-An archive metadata file stores a random string and the keyed hash of that random string using the master key.
-This is used to detect whether the correct master key has been provided for later operations.

-    master_key_check = blake3("master_key_check", key=master_key)

-From the master key three separate keys are derived for hashing, block encryption, and blocklist encryption.
-This is used as a best practice and is not believed to be strictly necessary.

-    hash_key = blake3("hash_key", key=master_key)
-    block_key = blake3("block_key" key=master_key)
-    blocklist_key = blake3("blocklist_key", key=master_key)
+### Keys

+An archive is encrypted and authenticated by a single Tink key set.
+(A Tink key set can contain multiple keys, of which one is primary and used to write new data, and all of them can be used to read existing data.)

+A keyset is created with

+    ; conserve create-keyset --output-file backup_home.keyset.json
+    WARNING: Keep a safe copy of backup_home.keyset.json; if it is lost the archive will be unreadable.

+Keysets are stored in files as json.

+TODO: It would be good to also write the key to the system keyring, at least for cases where backups run while the user is logged in and the keyring is unlocked.
+However, it is typically very important that the user also makes a copy of the key somewhere off the source machine.
+Perhaps it should be written to the keyring and also to a file, so that the user can copy the file?

+TODO: Will this also support storage in a cloud KMS?

+The keyset files are compatible with Tinkey.

+A new key can be appended to the keyset and set as primary.

+    ; conserve add-key

+TODO: Does Tink require separate keys for encryption and hashing, with no way to convert between them?
+Can we avoid exposing two keys to the user?

 ### Block hashes

-In an encrypted archive, blocks are always identified by a keyed hash using the derived hash key.
+In an encrypted archive, blocks are always identified by a keyed hash using the hash key.
 (In unencrypted archives blocks are identified by an unkeyed hash.)
 The block hash is the hash of the uncompressed, unencrypted block content.

-Specifically for encrypted archives we will use the built-in keying parameter for the BLAKE3 hash.
+Specifically, the hash of a block is the Tink PRF.
+(The MAC interface warns that it should be used only as an authenticator and not to generate random bytes, which seems to be what is needed here.)

 This keyed hash is used in block file names and within index hunks.

+When the keys are rotated, existing blocks in unchanged files can still match against their old hash.
+However, newly-written blocks that happen to have the same content as an existing block will get a new hash, and so will be written out as a new block.

 ### Block encryption

 To write a block, it is first hashed.
 If the hash is already present, that's enough.
-Otherwise, the block content is first compressed, and then encrypted using the encryption key and using the block hash as an IV.
+Otherwise, the block content is first compressed, and then encrypted.

+Encryption is done using the Tink AEAD primitive, with the `AES256_GCM` key type.
+Tink internally generates a random IV.
+The encrypted file includes the Tink keyid.

+The previously-computed hash is passed as the associated data.

-To read a block with a given hash, the file identified by the hash is first decrypted using the encryption key and using the block hash as the IV.
-It is then decompressed.
-The decompressed content is then hashed again to check that it matches the expected content.
+To read a block with a given hash, the file identified by the hash is decrypted using the keyset.
+Tink will attempt to find any matching key using the keyid.
+The hash included as associated data validates that the file content corresponds to the filename.

-Specifically, the blocks are encrypted using AES-256-GCM, using the derived `block_key`, and using the first 12 bytes of the block hash as the nonce.
+(When reading unencrypted block files, Conserve hashes the file after it's read to check that the data is uncorrupted and matches the filename.
+For encrypted block files, this is unnecessary because the AEAD including the hash performs the same function.)

 ### Blocklist encryption

 In the planned new format 7, the band directory contains one or more "blocklists" which contain lists of hashes of index protos.

-The block hashes are not considered secret, because they are visible on disk.
-However we do want to protect against tampering with the blocklists, so that an attacker cannot add or remove blocks from the index.

-Blocklists are written as an outer protobuf

-    message BlocklistEnvelope {
-        bytes previous_keyed_hash = 1;
-        bytes blocklist_proto = 2;
-        bytes keyed_hash_of_blocklist_proto = 3;
-    }

-    message Blocklist {
-        repeated Hash index_hashes = 1;
-    }

-Each blocklist after the first includes a keyed hash of the previous blocklist, so that deletions or rearrangements are detectable.
+The blocklist itself is a proto containing a list of hashes.

+Blocklists are also encrypted with AEAD.
+The associated data is filename of the blocklist relative to the archive root, with forward slashes.

 The blocklist files are repeatedly rewritten during the backup after each index block is added, to allow recovery from an interrupted backup.